Beau Casson: International career

 On 1 April 2008, Casson was named in Australia's squad for the tour of the West Indies as a back-up for Stuart MacGill.
 After the retirement of MacGill following the Second Test in Antigua, Casson was named in the Australian team for the final Test in Barbados.
 His Test debut came on 12 June 2008 at Kensington Oval, Bridgetown, making him the 401st man to play Test cricket for Australia.
 Despite going wicket-less in his first innings of the match, he picked up vital wickets in the final innings, taking 3/86.
 His first Test wicket was that of Xavier Marshall, caught at short leg by Phil Jaques for 85.

-Later life
+Coaching career

-Casson became a coach, working with New South Wales under-age players.
-He was appointed New South Wales' senior batting coach in 2018.
+Following his early retirement, Casson became a coach, spending 5 years as an assistant coach with New South Wales, before 7 years as an assistant coach to Adam Voges with Western Australia.
+Following Voges decision to resign from his position with Western Australia and focus on coaching the Perth Scorchers, Casson was appointed Western Australia's senior coach for the 2026-27 season.